sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 These Canadians are benefiting seamlessly from GC services.
 GC Services are integrated with widely used third party platforms and services (Banks, CRA, Social media, Job boards, Internet of things, ..).
 Services are accessible anywhere, anytime, from any device, and from any partner.
-90% of citizens (33 300 000 people) have a trusted Canadian profile used to verify/validate identity.
+90% of citizens (33 300 000 people) have a trusted Canadian profile used to verify/validate identity via the [Pan-Canadian Trust Framework](https://diacc.ca/pan-canadian-trust-framework/).
 These citizens receive their benefits seamlessly throughout their lives as major life events trigger the delivery of benefits.

 #### Self-Service